jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 When using AES-GCM, it is also recommended to switch to a new key before reaching ~350 GB encrypted with the same key.
 If frequent rekeying is not an option, use \(X\)ChaCha20-Poly1305 instead.

-Support for AES256-GCM was introduced in libsodium 1.0.4.

 The detached API was introduced in libsodium 1.0.9.